jchristn/SqliteHelper/README.md

 Please contact me for any issues or enhancement requests!
 I'm at joel dot christner at gmail dot com.

-## Installing with NuGet

-Due to some unforseen issues with NuGet, you must download and add ```sqlite3.dll``` to your project manually.
-Set it to copy to output always.

-## New in v1.0.5
+## New in v1.0.8

-- Retarget to support both .NET Core 2.0 and .NET Framework 4.5.2.
+- Migrate from Mono.Data.Sqlite to System.Data.Sqlite

 ## A Note on Sanitization